francescobarbieri/uri-parser/README.md

 The length of `id44` is at most 44 and that of `id8` is at most 8.
 Furthermore, `id44` and `id8` must start with an alphabetic character; `id44` cannot end with a '.'

+#### Notes

+Many fields are optional. `Port` has '80' by default and must be rendered as a number.
+Starting from the given grammar, an URI can therefore be divided into the following components:

+1. Scheme
+2. Userinfo
+3. Host
+4. Port
+5. Path
+6. Query
+7. Fragment

+Note that the grammar admits URIs containing only the scheme (and the default `port` '80')

 ## Prolog

 There is a `uri_parse/2` predicate in prolog: